fderuiter/face_stretcher/README.md

 ## CI

 This project includes a GitHub Actions workflow located at `.github/workflows/ci.yml`.
 The workflow installs dependencies using `npm ci`, runs ESLint, executes the Jest test suite and builds the production bundle on every push and pull request.

+## Deployment
+Deployments are handled by a separate GitHub Actions workflow defined in `.github/workflows/deploy.yml`.
+It automatically pushes the latest `main` branch to Vercel using the [`amondnet/vercel-action`](https://github.com/amondnet/vercel-action) action.
+To enable it, configure the following repository secrets in GitHub:

+- `VERCEL_TOKEN` – your Vercel personal token
+- `VERCEL_ORG_ID` – the organization ID from your Vercel dashboard
+- `VERCEL_PROJECT_ID` – the project ID for this app

 ## Roadmap